Silvercorp Metals Inc. (SVM) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Silvercorp Metals Inc. (SVM) is $5.25, which is $2.64 above the current market price.
-The public float for SVM is 169.35M, and currently, short sellers hold a 0.79% ratio of that floaft.
-The average trading volume of SVM on April 06, 2023 was 1.26M shares.
+The average price estimated by analysts for SVM is $5.25, which is $2.48 above than the current price.
+The public float for SVM is 169.35M, and at present, short sellers hold a 0.79% of that float.
+The average trading volume of SVM on April 11, 2023 was 1.24M shares.

 SVM’s Market Performance

-SVM stock saw an increase of -1.15% in the past week, with a monthly gain of 30.03% and a quarterly increase of 17.07%.
-The volatility ratio for the week is 4.27%, and the volatility levels for the last 30 days are 4.90% for Silvercorp Metals Inc. (SVM).
-The simple moving average for the last 20 days is 10.86% for SVM stock, with a simple moving average of 37.94% for the last 200 days.
+The stock of Silvercorp Metals Inc. (SVM) has seen a 4.64% increase in the past week, with a 38.57% rise in the past month, and a 22.29% gain in the past quarter.
+The volatility ratio for the week is 4.30%, and the volatility levels for the past 30 days are at 4.88% for SVM.
+The simple moving average for the last 20 days is 12.98% for SVM stock, with a simple moving average of 43.91% for the last 200 days.

 Analysts’ Opinion of SVM